New representations for all sporadic Ap\'ery-like sequences, with applications to congruences: Future directions

 \section{Future directions}

 \begin{enumerate} \item Suppose an integer sequence $\{ u_n\}_{n \ge 0}$ is given in terms of a binomial sum, or as the diagonal of rational function.
 Is there an algorithm deciding whether $u_n = \CT(\Lambda^n)$ for some Laurent polynomial $\Lambda$, and for finding such a $\Lambda$?
 Is there an efficient algorithm which produces $\Lambda$ such that the only integral point in its interior is the origin, in case such $\Lambda$ exists?\\Positive answers to these questions would lead to an alternative proof of Theorem~\ref{thm:newton}.
 The first question is a special case of a question raised by Zagier \cite[p.
 769, Q1]{zagier2018}, asking how to recognize that a differential equation has geometric origin. \item Fix $d \in \{2,3\}$.
 Can one classify integer sequences $\{ u_n\}_{n \ge 0}$ such that $y=\sum_{n \ge 0} u_n z^n$ satisfies \eqref{eq:diff2} (if $d=2$) or \eqref{eq:diff3} (if $d=3$), and in addition $u_n = \CT(\Lambda^n)$ for some Laurent polynomial $\Lambda$ in $d$ variables?\\Such a classification might give support to the conjecture that the 15 sporadic sequences that were discovered are the only integral solutions to \eqref{eq:diff2} and \eqref{eq:diff3}. \item Can one find new Calabi-Yau equations by considering the annihilating operator of $\CTS(\Lambda)$ for various good Laurent polynomials $\Lambda$?
-Here `good' is used as in \S\ref{sec:newconstant}. \item Can one find constant term representations for the Legendrian and Hypergeometric sequences found by Zagier \cite{zagier2009} (cf. \cite{almkvist2011})?
-These are
+Here `good' is used as in \S\ref{sec:newconstant}. \item Straub generalized the third-order Gauss congruences for the Ap\'ery nmbers $(\gamma)$ as follows.
+He proved \cite[Thm.~1.2]{straub2014} that for every $\mathbf{n}=(n_1,n_2,n_3,n_4) \in \ZZ^4$, $A(p^r \mathbf{n}) \equiv A(p^{r-1}\mathbf{n}) \bmod p^{3r}$ holds for all $r \ge 1$ and primes $p \ge 5$.
+Here $A(\mathbf{n})$ is the coefficient of $x_1^{n_1} x_2^{n_2} x_3^{n_3} x_4^{n_4}$ in the Taylor expansion of \eqref{eq:straub gamma}.
+Since $A(n,n,n,n)=a_n$, this recovers $a_{np^r} \equiv a_{np^{r-1}} \bmod p^{3r}$.